lloyd334/GameOfNodes/README.md

 # GameOfNodes
-Data used for analysis in my Master's dissertation.
+Data used for analysis in my Master's dissertation for the University of Manchester.

 The foundational data was the same as used in [Andrew Beveridge's Network of Thrones blog](https://networkofthrones.wordpress.com), which he provides in [his GitHub repository](https://github.com/mathbeveridge/gameofthrones).